 In order to keep kids off drugs, they need to be taught the dangers early on.
-Parents are one of the most important role models in a child’s life and what they say and do can greatly influence the choices that their children make now and in the future.
+Parents are one of the most important role models in a child’s life.
+Also, what they say and do can greatly influence the choices that their children make..
 Parents need to set a positive example and talk to kids about the dangers of drugs, the consequences of drug use, and the importance of staying away from dangerous substances.
-The following tips will help you keep your kids drug free.
+The following addiction prevention tips will help you keep your kids drug-free.

 One of the most important things that parents and other adults can do toward addiction prevention is to educate children on the dangers of drugs.
 From a young age, instilling this information in children will allow them to make smart decisions when they are older.

 While it may seem unnecessary to talk to very young children about drugs, kids as young as preschool age can be spoken to.
 The habits that children begin to form at a young age will affect them later on in life.
 Children this young are eager to learn and will understand easy concepts such as the fact that smoking is bad for you.
 They will probably not be ready at such an early age to learn complex facts about drug abuse but nonetheless it is a good idea to begin education with your child on drug and alcohol abuse early on.